San Lorenzo in Lucina

 The Minor Basilica of St. Lawrence in Lucina (Basilica Minore di San Lorenzo in Lucina or simply San Lorenzo in Lucina; S. Laurentii in Lucina) is a Roman Catholic parish, titular church, and minor basilica in central Rome, Italy.
 The basilica is located in Piazza di San Lorenzo in Lucina in the Rione Colonna, about two blocks behind the Palazzo Montecitorio, proximate to the Via del Corso.

 History

 The basilica is dedicated to St. Lawrence of Rome, deacon and martyr.
 The name "Lucina" derives from that of the Roman matron of the AD 4th century who permitted Christians to erect a church on the site.
 Pope Marcellus I supposedly hid on the site during the persecutions of Roman Emperor Maxentius, and Pope Damasus I was elected there in AD 366.

-Pope Sixtus III consecrated a church on the site in 440 AD.
-The church was denominated the Titulus Lucinae, and is so mentioned in the acts of the synod of AD 499 of Pope Symmachus.
-The church was first reconstructed by Pope Paschal II in the early 12th century.
+The consecration of a basilica dedicated to St Lawrence by Pope Sixtus III, who was Pope from AD 432 to AD 440 is mentioned in the Liber Pontificalis.
+Translator of the text, Louise Loomis, states that this basilica is the San Lorenzo fuori le Mura but notes that Arthur Frothingham believes it to be the church of San Lorenzo in Lucina.
+Frothingham makes note of Titulus Lucinae in a list of parish churches in Rome.

+In the preserved decrees of a synod held in AD 499 by Pope Symmachus, the denomination of a church as Titulus Lucinae is mentioned, which was the dedicated to St Lawrence, according to the translators of the manuscript.